How Much Does It Cost To Paint A Car A Different Color?

 Close up of spray gun with red paint painting a car in special b

-It’s technically possible to substantially reduce fees by painting your own car at home.
+It’s theoretically possible to substantially reduce fees by painting your own car at home.

 However, if there was ever a crucial piece of advice regarding the cost of changing your car’s color, it’s this: don’t do that!

-For a start, the environmental agency of your state’s government might prohibit it altogether.
+For a start, the environmental agency of your state’s government might forbid it altogether.

 There’s a lot more to painting than you might think.
 The layers of paint must be sprayed on and uniformly applied across the entire vehicle.

-You’ll have to do this several times before there’s adequate paint on the car to create vivid, rust-preventing color.
+You’ll have to do this several times before there’s sufficient paint on the car to create bright, rust-preventing color.

 Before you even start doing this, you’ll have to create a sealed environment filled with plastic sheets.
 This may involve renting a workshop or garage.
-You’ll also need to buy the equipment and PPE if you want to avoid respiratory failure (recommended), protect the windows, trim, and lights, and safely remove all the existing paint.
+You’ll also need to buy the equipment and PPE if you want to avoid respiratory failure (recommended), protect the windows, trim, and lights, and safely strip all the current paint.

-A specialist workshop will already be set up to do this for you.
-These experts won’t make mistakes.
+A specialized workshop will already be set up to do this for you.
+These professionals won’t make errors.
 In the unlikely situation that they do, they should offer guarantees to correct it for free.

 How Much Does It Cost To Paint A Car A New Colour?